nikirg/lazyfast/DOCS.md

 ```

 ## Attributes
-Library provides almost all standard HTML attributes and lazyfast specific attributes for component's interactivity.
-Under the hood, LazyFast uses the `dataclasses` to implement tags logic and attributes.
+The library supports nearly all standard HTML attributes, along with LazyFast-specific attributes for enhancing component interactivity.
+Under the hood, LazyFast uses Python `dataclasses` to manage the logic behind tags and attributes.

 ### Standart html attributes
-Almost all tag's attributes duplicates standart HTML attributes, but several of them ends with underscore, because in their original form they coincid with python reserved words or built-in methods.
+Almost all tag attributes correspond to standard HTML attributes.
+However, some end with an underscore because their original form conflicts with Python reserved words or built-in methods.
 This is a map between original and lazyfast attributes:
 ```json
 {